 Where are they manufactured?

-Herchel ‘Select’ panels are designed in Austria and manufactured in China to strict EU regulations.
-Our premium ‘Inspire’ range is manufactured in Germany.
+Herschel ‘Select’ panels are designed by Herschel and manufactured in China to strict international regulations.
+Our premium Herschel ‘Inspire’ range is manufactured in Germany.

 What is the warranty?